Click here for our most recent Green Schools’ Newsletter

 What flags do St. Luke’s have so far?

 We have installed push taps to help save water.
 We have litter wardens.
 We check that the lights are turned off and that the doors are closed in every room in the school each break time.
 We have posters and checklists around the school to remind people to turn off lights, to close doors and to turn off electrical equipment.
 We have battery recycling boxes so you can recycle your used batteries.
+We use push taps to reduce water use and walk and cycle as much as possible.

 Why is ‘Green Schools’ important?